polluxsynth/nocturn/README.md

 =======

 This is an attempt att providing an application to enable usage of the Novation Nocturn controller in a Linux environment.
+See the bottom of this page for support directly via ALSA in the Linux kernel.

 It is, and will be for some time, work in progress, but the hopes are that someone might find this useful.